AndresMac318/weatherapp-test/README.md

 ## Development server

+Have node v18 or higher previously installed.

 Run command `npm install` in project root.
 Wait modules instalation.

-Run `npm run start` for a dev server.
+Run `npm run start` for a dev server on project root folder.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Development Server With Docker Compose